Best Children’s Social Networks

 Today I thought we would talk about the computer and things kids can do on the computer which may or may not combat the crazy for a few more hours.
 It depends how crazy you are.

 Club Penguin is a safe, well monitored gaming (80% of Club Penguins staff is made up of safety personnel and moderators) and social networking site specifically tailored to kids.
 The site is ad free, which is nice since my children are pummeled over the head with advertising almost all the time.
-The site is supported by subscriptions (though limited free accounts are available).
+The site is supported by subscriptions.

 I, on the other hand, with just two kids 5 and older managed to enjoy the silence while my children were enthralled with Club Penguin.

-I first heard about Webkinz from Danielle at Foodmomiac and then yesterday the nurse at our pediatrician brought it up and later that day I heard from a friend who recommended it as a birthday gift for Max’s upcoming birthday.
+I first heard about Webkinz from a friend and then yesterday the nurse at our pediatrician brought it up and later that day I heard from a friend who recommended it as a birthday gift for Max’s upcoming birthday.
 I think someone’s trying to tell me something.

 You purchase a Webkinz animal at the store for about $10, the toy comes with a special code you enter on the Webkinz site.
 Your child then cares for their virtual animal online, keeping them happy and healthy.
 It sounds a lot like the virtual pet on a keyboard my children begged for and yet, can’t seem to keep alive.
 Maybe because hitting buttons is sort of, I don’t know, boring?